NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Control Tower.md

 **Prerequisites** Overwatch Dedication; master in Perception
 * * *
 Your keen senses and ability to process battlefield information have dramatically improved, allowing you to drastically reduce the advantage of unseen foes.
-You and allies in your overwatch field gain a +2 circumstance bonus when using the Seek action to find [[Conditions/Hidden|Hidden]] or [[Conditions/Undetected|Undetected]] creatures within the overwatch field.
+You and allies in your overwatch field gain a +2 circumstance bonus when using the Seek action to find [[Hidden|Hidden]] or [[Undetected|Undetected]] creatures within the overwatch field.

 [[Feat_Feature Effects/Effect_ Control Tower|Effect: Control Tower]]